geekygirlsarah/personal-readme/README.md

 **Role at CODE PA:** Head of Backend Development

-**When you started at CODE PA:** July 17, 2023
+**When you started at CODE PA:** July 17, 2023 (one of the original 6!)

 **Location:** Pittsburgh, PA

-**Schedule/working hours:** 9:00am - 4:30pm EST
+**Schedule/working hours:** 9:00am - 5:00pm EST, give or take
 (I am flexible but _not_ an early morning person)

-**If there's multiple Sara(h)s:** Use Sarah W, SW, or some other reference including my first name/initial.
-Don't use just my last name ("Withee") as it sounds too much like sports or military references and I don't like it.
+**If there's multiple Sara(h)s:** Use Sarah W, SW, or some other reference that's not just my last name ("Withee").
+It sounds too much like sports or military references and I don't like it for myself.

 If you have questions about anything, leave a work DM and I'll try to clarify!